babasaraki/iandow.github.io/_posts/2017-04-18-Jupyter_Customer360.md

 ## Visualizing K-Means Clusters in N Dimensions

 What if you're clustering over more than 3 columns?
 How do you visualize that?
 One common approach is to split the 4th dimension data into groups and plot a 3D graph for each of those groups.
 Another approach is to split all the data into groups based on the k-means cluster value, then apply an aggregation function such as sum or average to all the dimensions in that group, then plot those aggregate values in a heatmap.
-This is approach is illustrated in the following Jupyter notebook, which deals with a customer 360 scenario, as described below.
+This approach is described in the next section.

 ## Visualizing Higher Order clusters for a Customer 360 scenario